GirasolXimena/microblog-python-flask/readme.md

 # Microblog

-## Python - flask intro project
+## Python - Flask Blogging service

 ### Information

-This is a repository for making a microblog with the following features:
+This is a repository for making a Blog with the following features:

 - User/Login
 - Password Hashing
+- Text posts from users
+-follow/unfollow users
+-pagination

+###Database through SQLAlchemy